david-rockwood/fimpad/README.md

 When you start llama-server, set a higher context size than the default 4096.
 Try 16000 to start.
 Smaller runs faster, bigger allows for longer documents and chats.
 Bigger requires more RAM with CPU inference, more VRAM with GPU inference.
 The max for IBM Granite 4.0 H is 131072.

 ## The LLMs

+The LLM served should be IBM Granite 4.0 H. FIMpad requires that FIM tokens be in the model's tokenizer.
+Granite is the best smaller-sized generalist model that I have found that does this so far.
+However, I did try FIM with a variant of Mistral-Nemo and FIM worked.
+But then I tried Mistral Small and FIM did not work.
+The FIMpad settings window allows you to set the FIM tokens sent to the server, so some people may be able to get other models working by adjusting those.
+But at the moment I am only focused on supporting IBM Granite 4.0 H.

 I suggest the Q6 version of Granite Small available at:
 ```